sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11-logic.md

 	<img src="{{ site.url }}/images/tutorials/rpi/dht11/dht11-gpio-led.png"/>
 </a>

-### Apply the Changes and Test
+### Deploy the Changes and Test
-Click the *Apply* button in the upper-right corner of the web application to commit the changes made to the flow.
+Click the *Deploy* button in the upper-right corner of the web application to commit the changes made to the flow.
 Now the flow is ready to handle commands from SiteWhere.
 To test the configuration, raise the humidity to an alert level by blowing on the sensor.
 An alert will show up in SiteWhere and the LED blinks to indicate the condition.

+## Conclusion
+We now have a complete round-trip flow that can register a device with SiteWhere, send temperature/humidity data, and receive commands based on logic processed on the server.
+Based on conditional logic in a Groovy script, we are able to generate device alerts and issue commands back to the device to take action.